top of page

 This summer, the scraped data was spotted on some hacker forums, available for selling at $30000.
 Later, a JSON file was spotted with the same data available.
 Still worse, new data sets were leaked by the threat actor to suggest that the breach was far more extensive: potentially up to 17 million records.
 However, Twitter has yet to reveal how many users were exposed.
 So far, it encourages users to enable two-factor authentication or special apps to protect their accounts and keep an eye on phishing emails.

 Only some companies can afford cybersecurity personnel to augment software teams.
-In such a case, the best option would be to engage a cybersecurity partner with relevant expertise, such as #Sekurno.
+In such a case, the best option would be to engage a cybersecurity partner with relevant expertise in API pentesting, such as Sekurno.

 Related articles